Costco Deavas Hot Chocolate Bombs Review

 The Costco Deavas hot cocoa bombs come in three different flavors, dark chocolate, milk chocolate and salted caramel.
 The bombs have a chocolate shell and a hollow center that is filled with mini marshmallows.

-The Deavas Hot Chocolate Bombs are less sweet than hot chocolate than I’m used to.
+The Deavas Hot Chocolate Bombs are less sweet and flavorful than hot chocolate that I’m used to.
 I like my hot chocolate full of sweetness with a rich, deep chocolate flavor.
 I don’t find these very sweet or chocolaty and the flavor is quite muted, there’s just not much chocolate flavor!

 The cocoa bombs would taste much better if they had hot chocolate powder in the center to increase the chocolate flavor and sweetness!
-After trying these, I’m going to recommend sticking to regular hot chocolate, like the Starbucks Classic Hot Cocoa from Costco.
+After trying these, I’m going to recommend sticking to regular hot chocolate, like Stephen’s Hot Cocoa from Costco.

 Cost